tjagz/Dev0ps/Project2.md

-# SETTING UP A MULTIPLE STATIC WEBSITES ON A SINGLE SERVER USING NGINX VIRTUAL HOSTS
+# SETTING UP MULTIPLE STATIC WEBSITES ON A SINGLE SERVER USING NGINX VIRTUAL HOSTS

 ## In this project we will be setting up root domains and sub-domains of two websites on a single server using Nginx virtual host configuration;